 Teacher Education candidates are expected to comply with fingerprint background investigation requirements as set forth by UTEC.
-Prior to any field work in schools/ agencies, candidates are to supply verification of having completed a fingerprint background investigation through the Center for the Preparation of Education Professionals.
+Prior to any field work in schools/ agencies, candidates are to supply verification of having completed fingerprint background investigation through the Center for the Preparation of Education Professionals.
 In addition, the National Sex Offender Registry and the National Registry of Violent Acts Against Children are checked for each candidate.
-Candidates may be prohibited from completing field work if the background investigation and registry checks disclose arrests and/or convictions deemed problematic.
-Information may be obtained in Horrabin Hall 91; questions may be directed to Melissa (Missy) Phillips, director of Advising and Licensure Officer, (309) 298-2117.
+Candidates may be prohibited from completing field work if the background investigation and registry checks disclose arrests and/or Teacher Education 360 convictions deemed problematic.
+Information may be obtained in Horrabin Hall 91; questions may be directed to Melissa (Missy) Phillips, Director of Advising and Licensure Officer, (309) 298-2117.

-All persons seeking initial teaching licensure in the Teacher Education Program must complete the professional education sequence offered by the Department of Educational and Interdisciplinary Studies.
+All persons seeking initial teaching licensure in the Teacher Education Program must complete the professional education sequence offered by the Department of Educational Studies.
 The sequence includes EIS 202, 301, 305, and 401*.
 Full acceptance to the Teacher Education Program is required to enroll in EIS 401.
 Teacher Education requires a 2.50 cumulative GPA or permission of major department to enroll in EIS 303.
 A grade of C or better is required for all professional education courses.
 In addition, a minimum of 12 s.h. of student teaching is required (see departmental program requirements).